 Top Schools for Travel and Tourism Management

-Top Travel and Tourism Management Schools
+Top U.S. Schools with Travel and Tourism Management Programs

 1. George Washington University in Washington, DC

 George Washington University (GW) is a 4-year, private school that U.S. News & World Report designated the 50th-best national university in 2012, as well as the fifth-best school for international business in 2011.
 Students in GW's School of Business can pursue a Master of Tourism Administration, available on campus or online, with concentrations in sustainable tourism, sport management or hospitality management.
 They can also further specialize in ecotourism or heritage tourism.
 GW also offers a Master of Business Administration (MBA) or Doctor of Philosophy (Ph.D.) in Business Administration with a concentration in tourism management or an accelerated Master of Tourism Administration, offered online with minimal residency requirements.